yusufklncc/Lenovo-Thinkpad-E570-Hackintosh/README.md

 ## What are working (Everything)

-- Turbo boost and CPU frequency stage.
+- Turbo boost and CPU frequency stage.✅

-- Intel UHD Graphics 620
+- Intel UHD Graphics 620 ✅
   - HDMI Works Perfect

-- Audio Conexant CX20753/4
+- Audio Conexant CX20753/4 ✅
   - layout-id: `15`

-- Realtek Ethernet RTL8111
+- Realtek Ethernet RTL8111 ✅

-- DW1820A Wi-Fi and Bluetooth (Airdrop, Handoff..)
+- DW1820A Wi-Fi and Bluetooth (Airdrop, Handoff..) ✅

-- USB 3.0 and Type-C (with Port Mapping by Hackintool)
+- USB 3.0 and Type-C (with Port Mapping by Hackintool) ✅

-- Brightness control
+- Brightness control ✅

-- Touchpad (14 gestures are working)
+- Touchpad (14 gestures are working) ✅

-- Battery status
+- Battery status ✅

-- S3 Sleep / Wake
+- S3 Sleep / Wake ✅

-- S4 Hibernation / Wake
+- S4 Hibernation / Wake ✅

-- Camera
+- Camera ✅

-- Fn shortcut keys
+- Fn shortcut keys ✅

 ## What You Have to Do